Frequently Asked Questions

 |

-2 Where do we get our marriage licence and is there a waiting period before getting married?
+2 Where do we get our marriage license and is there a waiting period before getting married?

-3 Do we need to have a marriage licence before we can book a wedding date with Civil Marriage Celebrations?
+3 Do we need to have a marriage license before we can book a wedding date with Creative Marriage Celebrations?

 4 If one or both of us is divorced from a previous marriage, what procedures do we need to follow?

-5 How far in advance do we need to book a marriage date with Civil Marriage Celebrations?
+5 How far in advance do we need to book a marriage date with Creative Marriage Celebrations?

 7 How long does the ceremony take?
 What kind of venues are acceptable?